 Filter and display the specified queue_t data structure.
 With no options, various properties of the queue_t are shown.
 If the -v option is present, the queue flags are decoded in greater detail.
-If the -f, -F, or -m options are present, the queue is displayed only if it matches the criteria defined by the arguments to these options; in this way, the dcmd can be used as a filter for input from a pipeline.
+If the -f , -F , or -m options are present, the queue is displayed only if it matches the criteria defined by the arguments to these options; in this way, the dcmd can be used as a filter for input from a pipeline.
 The -f option indicates that the specified flag (one of the Q flag names from <sys/stream.h>) must be present in the queue flags.
 The -F option indicates that the specified flag must be absent from the queue flags.
 The -m option indicates that the module name associated with the queue must match the specified modname.
+The -s option indicates that the syncq_t associated with the queue must match the specified syncq_t address.

-address :: q2syncq
+address ::q2syncq